-Benefits experience was unfavorable compared to 2020 due to higher mortality in the group life product line, resulting primarily from the impacts of COVID-19 on our insured population.
+Benefits experience was unfavorable compared to 2020 due to higher mortality in the group life product line, resulting primarily from the impacts of COVID-19.

 Commissions were higher compared to 2020 due primarily to in-force block growth.
 The deferral of acquisition costs was lower compared to 2020 due to lower expected recoverability in the short-term driven by COVID-19 related life claims.
+As a result, \$15.1 million of current year acquisition costs were not deferred.
 The amortization of deferred acquisition costs was lower compared to 2020 due to a decline in the level of the deferred asset.
 The other expense ratio increased compared to 2020 due primarily to an increase in operational investments in our business, partially offset by our continued focus on expense management and operating efficiencies.